microsoftgraph/microsoft-graph-docs-contrib/concepts/auth/auth-concepts.md

 ms.localizationpriority: high
 ms.subservice: entra-applications
 ms.custom: graphiamtop20
-ms.date: 12/21/2023
+ms.date: 12/19/2024
 #Customer intent: As a developer, I want to understand how to authenticate and authorize my app to call Microsoft Graph.
 ---

 # Authentication and authorization basics

-Microsoft Graph is a protected web API for accessing data in Microsoft cloud services like Microsoft Entra ID and Microsoft 365.
-It's protected by the Microsoft identity platform, which uses [OAuth access tokens](/azure/active-directory/develop/active-directory-v2-protocols) to verify that an app is authorized to call Microsoft Graph.
+Microsoft Graph is a protected web API gateway for accessing data in Microsoft cloud services like Microsoft Entra ID and Microsoft 365.
+It's protected by the [Microsoft identity platform](/entra/identity-platform/v2-overview), which verifies that an app is authorized to call Microsoft Graph.

-This article provides an overview of the Microsoft identity platform, access tokens, and how your app can get access tokens.
-For more information about the Microsoft identity platform, see [What is the Microsoft identity platform?](/azure/active-directory/develop/v2-overview).
-If you know how to integrate an app with the Microsoft identity platform to get tokens, see the [Microsoft identity platform code samples](/entra/identity-platform/sample-v2-code?tabs=apptype#service--daemon) for information and samples specific to Microsoft Graph.
+This article provides an overview of the requirements for an app to be authorized to access data via any Microsoft Graph API.
+If you're already familiar with how authentication and authorization works, start testing some [code samples](/entra/identity-platform/sample-v2-code) for apps that call Microsoft Graph APIs.

 ## Register the application

-Before your app can get an access token from the Microsoft identity platform, it must be registered in the [Microsoft Entra admin center](https://entra.microsoft.com/).
-Registration integrates your app with the Microsoft identity platform and establishes the information that it uses to get tokens, including:
+Before your app can be authorized to call a Microsoft Graph API, it must be registered in the [Microsoft Entra admin center](https://entra.microsoft.com/).
+Registration integrates the app with the Microsoft identity platform and is the first step for the app to enjoy the services of Microsoft Entra ID as an identity provider.
+A registered app has the following critical configuration information:

 - **Application ID**: A unique identifier assigned by the Microsoft identity platform.
 - **Redirect URI/URL**: One or more endpoints at which your app receives responses from the Microsoft identity platform.
-(For native and mobile apps, the URI is assigned by the Microsoft identity platform.)
+For native and mobile apps, the URI is assigned by the Microsoft identity platform.
 - **Client secret**: A password that your app uses to authenticate with the Microsoft identity platform.
 You can optionally use a certificate or a federated identity credential.
-This property isn't required for public clients like native, mobile and single page applications.
+This property isn't required for public clients like native, mobile, and single page applications.

 For more information, see [Register an application with the Microsoft identity platform](../auth-register-app-v2.md).

 ## Access scenarios

-The method that an app uses to authenticate with the Microsoft identity platform depends on how you want the app to access the data.
-This access can be in one of two ways as illustrated in the following image.
+An app can access data in one of two ways as illustrated in the following image.

 - **Delegated access**, an app acting on behalf of a signed-in user.
 - **App-only access**, an app acting with its own identity.